wilcoxjay/mechanized-metatheory2/README.md

 - `stlc_binary.v`: A binary logical relation for establishing contextual equivalence in STLC.
-- `f.v`: Syntax, operational semantics, and type system for System F with universal and existential types (and functions).
+- `f.v`: Syntax, operational semantics, and type system for System F with booleans, universal and existential types (and functions).
 Again, uses the ABT framework for substitution theorems.
 - `f_unary.v`: A unary logical relation for proving termination of System F. Also contains some applications to proving "free theorems" for universal types.